'The people I trust are my eyes': Hunters with disabilities hail new program

 Jones, who especially enjoys using turkey calls, said he took Tabor hunting last year, and while they didn’t manage to shoot a turkey, they were able to get close to a flock through the use of a blind and some calls.

-“We moved several times on those turkeys, but we couldn’t get one to break,” said Jones.
+“We moved several times on those turkeys, but we couldn’t get one to break,” Jones said.

 Tabor said he did ultimately get a turkey last year, and a deer — his first — during the fall seasons.
 All with the help of friends and his crossbow.